 Twitter is the OG social community

 Twitter is a platform centered around conversation and community.
 While buying media will help scale a campaign, any brand activation should consider some form of community engagement on the app to get users talking.
 Twitter is the only online community where users converse back and forth about the topics they care about.
-As a result, there is a goldmine of conversational data that brands can use to map campaigns to the buyer’s journey.
+As a result, there is a goldmine of conversational marketing data that brands can use to map campaigns to the buyer’s journey.

 A community is like a relationship.
 And in any relationship, both parties must contribute in different ways–listening, conversing, sharing, and more.
 The goal is to make the other party feel special and valued so that they want to keep coming back for more interactions.